What is short-selling and how does it work?

 Short-selling summed up

-- If the underlying market price dips, you could make a profit
+- If the underlying market price dips, you could make a profit.
+If the market price rises instead, you will make a loss

 - It’s important to have the appropriate risk management tools in place to avoid big losses